Need-to-Know A-Z Index

 On May 26, 2022, LMU issued a strong recommendation from L.A.
 County for guests to wear masks indoors, due to increased local transmission rates.
 Event hosts are also encouraged to move dining outdoors.
 Read more here, or contact email@example.com or your assigned Event Manager to modify plans.

 Note: Food and beverages may be served.
 You are encouraged, but not required, to allow for outdoor dining.
 Ensure excellent ventilation by opening doors and windows if possible.
 Whether indoors or outdoors, be certain those who need to socially distance (e.g. those who are not fully vaccinated, those who are immunocompromised, those who feel more comfortable doing so), have the opportunity to space out while eating or drinking.

-Vaccinations Required for LMU and LLS Faculty and Staff
+Vaccinations and Boosters Required for LMU and LLS Faculty and Staff

-Please note: faculty or staff who fail to comply with these updated protocols will be subject to sanctions and corrective action processes.
-Further information about the exemption request process and sanctions are forthcoming.
+Please note: Students, faculty or staff who fail to comply with this protocol will be subject to sanctions and corrective action processes in accordance with policies set forth by Student Affairs and Human Resources, respectively.